RIKEN-RCCS/lens3/doc/design.md

 ### RANDOM MEMO

-NOTE: Python Popen seems to dup a PIPE fd and does not close the original.
-It results in that a closure of stdout/stderr in a subprocess cannot be detected at the parent.
+__Load balancing__: The "scheduler.py" file is not used in v1.2, which
+is for distributing the processes.
+Lens3 now assumes accesses to Mux is in itself balanced by a front-end reverse-proxy.

-Note: Lens3 does not remove buckets at all.
+__Removing buckets__: Lens3 does not remove buckets at all.
 It just makes them inaccessible.
 It is because MinIO's "mc rb" command removes the contents of a bucket that is not useful usually.

+__Python Popen behavior__: A closure of a pipe created by Python Popen is not detectable until the process exits.
+Lens3 uses a one line message on stdout to detect a start of a subprocess, but it does not wait for an EOF.